 Early Notables of the Apirnathie family (pre 1700)

-More information is included under the topic Early Apirnathie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Apirnathie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Apirnathie family to Ireland